 My daughter nodded and looked satisfied with my answer.
-“Okay, Mom.
+“OK, Mom.
 I’ll speak Chinese.
 Can we FaceTime with Grandma now?”
 I am filled with joy.

-Julia Wang is a Fort Worth mom of 2 and founder of Jamma Jango, a language education program for kids.
+Julia Wang is a Fort Worth mom of two and founder of Jamma Jango, a kids language education program.